Call 24/7 to Speak with a Local Criminal Defense Lawyer

 If you’re convicted at trial or if you plead guilty at any point, you will be sentenced by the judge.
 In some cases, jail or prison could be the sentence.
 In others, it could be probation or some other condition.

 A lot goes into sentencing, but factors that matter most are usually the type of crime you were convicted of as well as your prior criminal record.
+A thorough criminal defense attorney will diligently prepare for sentencing and advocate for a lower sentence by providing mitigating information to the judge where possible.

 How likely am I to go to jail?

-This is among the most common and important questions clients ask their criminal defense lawyer, but every case is different and must be evaluated on its own terms.
+This is among the most common and important questions clients ask their lawyer, but every case is different and must be evaluated on its own terms.
 Only the attorney handling the case is in a position to evaluate something like this.

 With that said, there are some general things to consider.
 For example:

-· Misdemeanors carry potential jail time (e.g., 364 days maximum for a Class A misdemeanor), but there is no mandatory minimum.
+• Misdemeanors carry potential jail time (e.g., 364 days maximum for a Class A misdemeanor), but there is no mandatory minimum.
 This means that if you’re convicted of, say, Assault in the 3rd Degree under PL § 120.00, the judge has discretion to give you up to 364 days in jail or no jail at all—perhaps something like probation or some other condition.
 While judges will likely consider your prior criminal record when sentencing you on a misdemeanor, they are not required to impose jail time just because you have past convictions.

-· Felony sentencing in New York is very complex.
+• Felony sentencing in New York is very complex.
 In some cases, a prison sentence is mandatory upon conviction even if this is someone’s first arrest (e.g., most violent felonies, certain sex offenses, and high-level narcotics charges).
 In other cases, it’s possible to avoid incarceration for a felony conviction such as certain non-violent offenses—particularly if you don’t have a prior record.
 The biggest concern for possible incarceration comes when someone has a prior felony conviction that makes them a predicate or “second felony offender” for sentencing purposes as New York’s sentencing laws significantly restrict plea bargaining in these situations, which often makes prison mandatory and for lengthier periods.

 It’s vital to have an attorney who takes the time to explain to you how New York’s sentencing laws might apply to your particular case so that you can make fully informed choices about major decisions such as whether to go to trial versus taking a plea deal.